Interview Questions: “Where do you See Yourself in Five Years”

 You’re in For the Long Run

-Another important thing to include in your answer is that you’re applying to be a part of the company for the long-term.
+Another important thing to include in your answer is that you’re applying to be a part of the company for the long term.
 No company wants to hear that they’re just a stepping-stone in your career.
 They want to hear how you’re going to stick with their company and help it grow.
-Stress that you see a future with them and that you have a desire to advance your career along with the growth of the company.
+Stress that you see a future with them and that you have the desire to advance your career along with the growth of the company.
 The “five-year” question is really a question about what your five-year plan is with them.

 It’s All About Enthusiasm